techtown-training/microservices-bootcamp/exercise/aws/docker/multiTierApp.md

 The entire process will run in the foreground.
 You should see it first build the image and download a postgresql image that will used.
 The process will a take a few minutes to complete.
 Once the image is built docker-compose will then start the database and the Taiga app which will initialize the database because it is the first run.
 After that database is initialized the app will then finish starting up.

-At this point log into the linux box with an additional SSH session because the current sessios is still tied up with docker-compose in the foreground which will continue to output the logs to to the terminal.
+At this point log into the linux box with an additional SSH session because the current session is still tied up with docker-compose in the foreground which will continue to output the logs to to the terminal.
 While on the new terminal look and see what docker images exist:

 ~~~shell
 docker image ls